felipe-barata/journeymiles/docs/sad.md

 #### 2. Requirements/Scope

 <p>
-To address these requirements the project has three domains with distinct functionalities:
+To address these requirements the project has four domains with distinct functionalities:
 </p>

 ###### 1 - Users Domain